Movie Review: Article 15

 Horrific Badaun Case a black spot on the treatment of Dalits

 The film is inspired by the true events of a horrific bad case that took place in 2014.
 Back then two bodies of young Dalit girls were found hanging from the branch of a tree.
-The police find the family members guilty for this heinous crime of hanging their daughters for their odd sexual orientations.
-Later it is discovered that the girls were not hanged by the family members for above-mentioned reasons but rather they were raped, murdered and hanged up.
+The police find the family members guilty of this heinous crime of hanging their daughters for their odd sexual orientations.
+Later it is discovered that the girls were not hanged by the family members for the above-mentioned reasons but rather were raped, murdered, and hanged up.

 The funny part of the movie

 However, the movie entirely does not contain all throughout only seriousness and violence.
-There moments of laughter too in movie Article 15 .
+These moments of laughter too in the movie Article 15.
 There are times when actor Ayushman Khurrana urf Ayan Ranjan asked his juniors about their caste’s just to know how did they vote.
 You will definitely laugh out your heart to see how an officer simply does not understands the English Ayan speaks.
 Ayushman enquires from his juniors about their caste’s just to know that there is a hierarchy even in the lower castes.

 Want to review any movie?

 For more reviews click HERE